What is Canonical Tag

 Why Do Canonical Tags Matter for SEO?

-When a website has more than one version of the same content, search engines might treat each version as a separate page.
-This creates confusion about which version should appear in search results.
-A canonical tag steps in to solve that.
+When a website has more than one version of the same content, search engines can treat each version as a separate page.
+This creates confusion about which page deserves visibility in search results.
+That is where a canonical tag comes in.
+Understanding the importance of canonical tags starts with knowing how they guide search engines toward the correct version.

-By adding the right canonical tag, you give a clear signal about which version is the main one.
-It’s like directing search engines to the final draft instead of reviewing every earlier version.
+By adding the correct canonical tag, you clearly signal which version of the page should be treated as the main one.
+It works like directing search engines to the final approved version instead of evaluating every variation.

-- E-commerce sites with filterable or sortable product lists
+• Ecommerce websites with filterable or sortable product listings

-- Pages with tracking parameters in the URL
+• Pages that include tracking parameters in the URL

-- Sites with both www and non-www versions of a page
+• Websites with both www and non www versions of the same page.

 Consolidating Ranking Signals

-Let’s say a blog post is shared across several URLs, each with slightly different parameters.
-Without a canonical url, search engines may treat each one as separate, splitting up the authority from backlinks.
-That makes it harder for any one version to perform well.
+For instance, a blog post shared using different URL parameters may attract links to multiple versions.
+Without a canonical URL, search engines may treat each version separately, weakening the overall authority.
+This makes it harder for any single page to perform well.

 When to Use Canonical Tags?